Skip to content

 After a long vowel מָ followed by מְ Long vowel closes the preceding syllable

-Second of two consecutive shevas מְמְ — second מְ is silent First sheva closes; second opens next syllable
+Second of two consecutive shewas מְמְ — second מְ is silent First shewa closes; second opens next syllable

-A vocal sheva opens a syllable — it represents an ultra-short, murmured vowel sound (IPA: /ə/, the schwa sound).
+A vocal shewa opens a syllable — it represents an ultra-short, murmured vowel sound (IPA: /ə/, the schwa sound).
 When vocal, it is pronounced as a very quick, indeterminate vowel.

 Condition Example context Explanation